Skip to content

 Summary

 This chapter articulates five political principles from the postulate system: Being Before Utility (PP1), Difference as Good (PP2), Lucidity as Responsibility (PP3), Decentralization of Power (PP4), and the Irreplaceability of Human Judgment (PP5), extending individual ethics into norms for collective structures.
 Five political questions for the AI age, attention sovereignty, post-labor meaning, digital identity, the cognitive environment, and intergenerational justice, show how these principles unfold concretely.
-The transition from personal lucidity to collective lucidity is now complete; the next chapter translates these principles into actionable political practice.
+The transition from personal lucidity to collective lucidity now opens into political philosophy: the next chapter asks why politics exists, how power should be constrained, and what justice requires.

 Inquiries

-Shoshana Zuboff systematically analyzed this power structure in The Age of Surveillance Capitalism (Zuboff 2019) (2019): technology companies not only collect user behavioral data to predict behavior but also engage in “behavioral modification” to shape it.
-This is not manipulation in the traditional sense; it is a new form of power that Zuboff calls “instrumentarian power,” which operates not through violence or ideology but through subtle, continuous, automated modification of behavior.
+3. Shoshana Zuboff systematically analyzed this power structure in The Age of Surveillance Capitalism (Zuboff 2019) (2019): technology companies not only collect user behavioral data to predict behavior but also engage in “behavioral modification” to shape it.
+This is a new form of power, beyond manipulation in the traditional sense: Zuboff calls it “instrumentarian power,” operating through subtle, continuous, automated modification of behavior, neither violence nor ideology.
 Within The Tao of Lucidity’s framework, this is diagnosed as the systematic manufacture of obscuration.↩︎

 Was this chapter helpful?